Task Automation: Freedom from Digital Drudgery

 Task automation is overdue for its turn in the spotlight.

-A lot of attention has been paid to the concepts of robotic process automation and intelligent process automation, as well as to the closely related terms workflow automation and process automation.
+A lot of attention has been paid to the concepts of robotic process automation (RPA) and intelligent process automation (IPA), as well as to the closely related terms workflow automation and process automation.
 But task automation is a jewel in its own right, and one that deserves more attention that it receives.

 Automating tasks bring a range of benefits to an enterprise, but there’s a tendency to focus on the most easily-quantified and immediate gains such as cost savings or increased output.
-Maybe that’s one reason why task automation isn’t talked about more often: it appears deceptively straightforward.
+Maybe that’s one reason why automating tasks isn’t talked about more often: it appears deceptively straightforward.

 In this series of posts, we make our case for a fresh look at task automation by illustrating its potential for simplifying and improving workflows and processes.